Anoobis5/COVID_GeoJSON_FinalProject/README.md

   * First: we needed to collect data on COVID-19 Vaccination Rates for New York State, and data on New York State residents
   * Next: we pulled data from all applicable data sources, cleaned, transformed, and merged our data in a database using PostgreSQL as our database.
   * Then: we also collected API data for our GeoJSON map and interactive data elements.
-  * Next: we created schemas for our MachineLearning model.
+  * Next: we created schemas for our MachineLearning model to run.
   * Finally: We will analyze our data, and visualize it on a dashboard.